If your company was formed in one state and does business in another, you may need foreign registration.

-Foreign registration, also called out-of-state registration, is the process required for a company formed under the laws of one state doing business in another and requiring it to be registered in the other.
+Foreign Registration, also called out-of-state registration, is the process required for a company formed under the laws of one state to do business in another state.

 In Texas, the requirements for Foreign Registration are pretty straightforward.
 For example, the name your company operates under must: